 Is Nuclear Power back on the table in California?

-California was one of the first states to enter the [tag-tec]nuclear power[/tag-tec] industry for production some 40 years ago.
-It was also one of the first to have huge debate over the [tag]nuclear[/tag] option which resulted in the shutdowns of several plants and a moratorium of nuclear power plant development in the state.
+California was one of the first states to enter the [tag-tec][/tag-tec] industry for production some 40 years ago.
+It was also one of the first to have huge debate over the [tag]nuclear[/tag] option which resulted in the shutdowns of several plants and a moratorium of plant development in the state.

-Now there are signs that nuclear power as an option for power generation in this age of high priced foreign oil and instability of the marketplace may be back on the table for discussion.
+Now there are signs that as an option for power generation in this age of high priced foreign oil and instability of the marketplace may be back on the table for discussion.

 A bill that is under discussion by the California State legislature would lift that moratorium on new nuclear power plants in California.
 This would give hopes ot investors lining up to build a [tag-ice]nuclear power plant[/tag-ice] in the central valley of California.
 The central valley is of course undergoing tremendous population growth in recent years and thus the need for more production.